cterwilliger/tst_tpms/README.md

 ## TST-507 basics

 The sensors transmit data periodically on 443.92Mhz using OOK modulation.
 The 8 byte data packet contains a checksum, sensor ID, and measurement data.
+The data packet is encoded with Manchester I (IEEE 802.3).

 The data packet looks like this: